This story has been updated. It was originally posted on April 17, 2017.

-If you've installed Windows 10, or bought Microsoft Office, or set up an Outlook email address, chances are you've got a Microsoft account.
-This hub ties together everything you do with Microsoft's software, from Cortana to OneDrive.
+If you’ve installed Windows 10 or 11, bought Microsoft Office, or set up an Outlook email address, chances are you have a Microsoft account.
+This hub ties together everything you do with Microsoft’s software, from Microsoft Edge to OneDrive.

-With so much important digital data inside this account, of course you'll want to keep it safe.
-You don't need to be a seasoned security expert to put up effective protection against hackers and scammers.
-Here's what to do.
+With so much important digital data inside this account, you’ll want to keep it safe, of course.
+But you don’t need to be a seasoned security expert to put up effective protection against hackers and scammers.
+Here’s what to do.

 Use a strong password and two-step verification

-Also, make sure your Microsoft account password is unique—don't borrow one from another account.
-Otherwise, once someone cracks the code for the weakest of these accounts (whether that's Microsoft or any other account), they'll all be exposed.
-It's like having a single key for your car, safety deposit box, house, and office.
+Also, make sure your Microsoft account password is unique—don’t borrow one from another account.
+Otherwise, once someone cracks the code for the weakest of these accounts (whether that’s Microsoft or something else), they’ll all be exposed.
+It’s like having a single key for your car, safety deposit box, house, and office.

 To further bolster the security of your Microsoft account, switch on two-step verification.
 This process means that something else, besides your password, will be required to log in.
-It might be a code sent via SMS or email, or generated from an app on your phone.
-Even if someone knows your password, that person can't get inside your account without the extra code.
+It might be a code sent via text message or email, or generated from an app on your phone.
+Even if someone knows your password, that person won’t be able to get inside your account without the extra code.

-To switch on two-step verification, go to your Microsoft account page online, then click Security and follow the link for more security options.
-Opt to turn on two-step verification and you'll get taken through the process of setting up a code through whatever method you prefer.
+To switch on two-step verification, go to your Microsoft account page online, log in, then click Security and follow the link for Advanced security options.
+Find the Additional security heading and click Turn on under Two-step verification.
+This will take you through the process of setting up a code via whatever method you prefer.

 Check on device and account activity

-When you log in to your Microsoft account page on the web, you will see a list of recent purchases linked to your account, and a list of all the devices where your account is active.
-As a best practice, review these lists regularly and check for any activity you don't recognize.
-If you click through on any purchase, you'll see a link labeled Investigate unknown charges on your statement, which you can click if you see a suspicious entry.
+When you log into your Microsoft account on the web, you will see a list of recent purchases linked to your account, and a list of all the devices where your account is active.
+As a best practice, review these lists regularly and check for any activity you don’t recognize.
+If you see something suspicious, Microsoft recommends using its unexpected charge troubleshooter before contacting them directly.

 As for the devices, entries on the list should all be familiar computers, phones, and consoles.
-If you spot something that doesn't fall into that category, click on the device, then choose More actions, then choose to remove it.
+If you spot something that doesn’t fall into that category, click View details next to the device, then choose Remove this device.
 Err on the side of caution—even if you remove a device you need, you can still log on again next time you want to use it.

-Click Security on your account page, then Review Activity, and the next screen gives you a further breakdown of where your account has been active, complete with times, devices, and locations.
-Next to all the activity entries, you'll find Secure your account links, which you can click on if anything looks suspicious.
+Click Security on your account page, then View my activity, and the next screen will give you a further breakdown of where your account has been active, complete with times, devices, and locations.
+Under the activity entries that aren’t your current session, you’ll see Secure your account links, which you can click if anything looks suspicious.
 Once you click through, Microsoft will prompt you to change your password.

 Depending on the devices you’ve linked to your Microsoft account, such as phones and Xbox consoles, you might be able to access similar screens in the devices’ operating systems as well as on the web.
 In Windows 10, for instance, open up the Settings app, then choose Accounts, and then Sign-in options for getting into your device.